Honoré Champion

 Honoré Champion (1846–1913) was a French publisher.
 He founded Éditions Honoré Champion in 1874 and published scientific works geared towards laymen, particularly concerning history and literature.

 Champion died from an embolism on 8 April 1913 in his apartment at 30 rue Jacob, Paris.
 His tomb, located at the Montparnasse Cemetery, was sculpted by Albert Bartholomé.

-His sons were Edouard Champion, who took over the publishing house (often rendered in colophons as H. Champion), and the historian Pierre Champion.
+His sons were Édouard Champion, who took over the bookstore and the publishing house (often rendered in colophons as H. Champion), and the historian Pierre Champion.